anwitabandaru-gif/student/hacks/background.md

         this.speedRatio = speedRatio;
         this.speed = GameWorld.gameSpeed * this.speedRatio;
       }
+      //Draw the objects on the canvas
       update() {}
       draw(ctx) {
         ctx.drawImage(this.image, this.x, this.y, this.width, this.height);
       }
     }
+  // background class inherets the GameObject
     class Background extends GameObject {
       constructor(image, gameWorld) {
         // Fill entire canvas